 Since everyone’s situation is different, there is no hard and fast rule about how much you need to have in your emergency fund.
 However, the collective personal finance mind says that you should strive to save 3-6 months of living expenses.
 If you’re the breadwinner for your family or your income fluctuates, it doesn’t hurt to pad that number a bit.

-Remember, since some of your expenses can vary month to month, be sure to give yourself some wiggle room.
+To gauge your essential monthly expenses, take a look at your budget (or create one) and add up all of your must-haves like shelter, food, transportation, utilities, medicine, minimum debt payments, etc. Remember, since some of your expenses can vary month to month, be sure to give yourself some wiggle room.
 Next, multiply your monthly budget by the number of months that you want to cover.
 The total is your emergency fund savings goal.

 Tip: If you want some extra help, check out this emergency fund calculator, or this one.